Amplitudes in persistence theory: Introduction

 \section{Introduction}

-Persistent homology is, arguably, the most successful method in Topological Data Analysis (TDA), since it has been used in a variety of applications, ranging from nanoporous materials \cite{lee_quantifying_2017} to pulmonary diseases \cite{belchi_lung_2018}, with new preprints being released on a weekly basis\footnote{A database of applications of methods in TDA, including persistent homology, is being maintained at \cite{database}, and at the time of writing it includes more than two hundred applications of persistent homology.
-The entries in the database can be filtered by application area, data format and topological methods.}.
-Such applications rest on stability results, which, roughly, guarantee that the pipeline from the input data to the barcodes is Lipschitz, with respect to appropriate notions of distances on the input data and barcodes.
-Such distances are well-understood in the one-parameter case, since they rely on matchings between intervals in barcodes, and they differ in how the cost between matchings is computed.
+One-parameter persistent homology (PH) is, arguably, the most successful method in Topological Data Analysis (TDA), since it has been used in a variety of applications, ranging from nanoporous materials \cite{lee_quantifying_2017} to pulmonary diseases \cite{belchi_lung_2018}, with new preprints being released on a weekly basis\footnote{A database of applications of methods in TDA, including persistent homology, is being maintained at \cite{database}, and at the time of writing it includes more than two hundred applications of persistent homology.
+The entries in the database can be filtered by application area, data format, and topological methods.}.

+In one-parameter PH, one associates a $1$-parameter family of spaces to a data set, and by computing the homology of this family one then extracts algebraic invariants, called ``barcodes'', which give a summary of how topological invariants, such as the number of connected components, holes, and voids, evolve as the parameter value changes.
+PH can meaningfully be used for data analysis thanks to stability results, which, roughly, guarantee that the pipeline from the input data to the barcodes is Lipschitz, with respect to appropriate notions of distances on the input data and barcodes.
+Such distances are well-understood from a theoretical point of view since they rely on matchings between intervals in barcodes, and they differ in how the cost between matchings is computed.
 In what is called the ``bottleneck distance'', one considers the cost of matching the largest intervals, while in what are generally called ``$p$-Wasserstein distances'' one takes the weighted sum of the costs of the matching over all the intervals.
-Of these distances, the bottleneck distance has been most widely used in applications \cite{atom-specific_2020, hofer_deep_2017} and has been studied the most from a theoretical point of view.
-However, for many applications the bottleneck distance is too coarse, and there have recently been renewed efforts in studying stability results for $p$-Wasserstein distances \cite{skraba_turner}.
+Of these distances, the bottleneck distance has been most widely used in applications \cite{atom-specific_2020, hofer_deep_2017,rohrscheidt_topological_2023} and has been studied the most from a theoretical point of view.
+However, for many applications, the bottleneck distance is too coarse, and there have recently been renewed efforts in studying stability results for $p$-Wasserstein distances \cite{skraba_turner}.

-Since there is no generalisation of the barcode for multifiltrations of spaces \cite{CZ09}, it is thus not surprising that the study of distances in the multiparameter case is much more complex, and this is currently one of the most active areas of research in TDA.
-The interleaving distance generalises the bottleneck distance for multiparameter persistence, see \cite{Lesnick2015} and references therein to other distances for multiparameter persistence.
-At the same time, it admits a sheaf theoretical interpretation under the identification of observable persistence modules with $\gamma$-sheaves \cite{Berkouk_2021}.
-More recently, Wasserstein-type distances and $\ell^{p}$-distances have been studied in \cite{BSS18} and \cite{bjerkevik2021ellpdistances}, respectively.